 ptype pvalue

 up to the maximum length of 74 bytes, where ptype is a single byte identifying the parameter, and value is the parameter value.
 The length of pvalue is determined by ptype.
-In all cases where pvalue is numerical and longer than one byte, it is interpreted little-endian.
+In all cases where pvalue is numerical and longer than one byte, it is interpreted as little-endian.
 Here is the list of ptypes and the corresponding pvalues: